 What is in a packet?

-A packet contains a source, destination, data, size, and other useful information that helps packet make it to the appropriate location and get reassembled properly.
-Below is a breakdown of a TCP packet.
+A packet contains a source, destination, data, size, and other useful information that helps the packet reach the appropriate location and get reassembled properly.
+Below is a breakdown of a TCP (transmission control protocol) packet.

 Network packet basics

 - Another name for a packet is a datagram.

 - Data transferred over the Internet is sent as one or more packets.
 The most common packet sent is the TCP packet.

 - The size of a packet is limited, so most data sent over a network is broken up into multiple packets before being sent and then put back together when received.